jeffreyguo/SS-Behat-quicksetup/README.md

  * Fixtures are created where you defined them.
 If you want the fixtures to be created before every scenario, define them in [Background](http://docs.behat.org/guides/1.gherkin.html#backgrounds).
    If you want them to be created only when a particular scenario runs, define them there.
+ * Fixtures are cleared between scenarios.
  * The basic syntax works for all `DataObject` subclasses, but some specific notations like "is not published" requires extensions like `Hierarchy` to be applied to the class
- * Record identifiers, property names and property values need to be quoted
+ * Record types, identifiers, property names and property values need to be quoted
- * Record types shouldn't be quoted, and can use more natural notation ("registration page" instead of "Registration Page")
+ * Record types (class names) can use more natural notation ("registration page" instead of "Registration Page")
- * Fixtures are usually not cleared between scenarios.
-You can alter this behaviour by tagging the feature or scenario with `@database-defaults` tag.
+ * Record types support the `$singular_name` notation which is also used to reference the types throughout the CMS.
+   Record property names support the `$field_labels` notation in the same fashion.
  * Property values may also use a `=>` symbol to indicate relationships between records.
    The notation is `=><classname>.<identifier>`.
 For `has_many` or `many_many` relationships,
    multiple relationships can be separated by a comma.

-The module runner empties the database before each scenario tagged with `@database-defaults` and populates it with default records (usually a set of default pages).

 ## Writing Behat Tests